 The Tenderfoot (1932)

-He does so by buying out his partners.
-Then he somehow stumbles into success by staging a Western melodrama in Shakespearean costumes with Weston as the female lead.
+Finding a new partner, Jones somehow stumbles into success by staging a Western melodrama in Shakespearean costumes with Ruth as his female lead.

 Rating 1 out of 6Review: